-Comments apply to both Application 20/0882/OUT and Application 20/0898/OUT Water/ Thames Water has stated that 'insufficient capacity exists within the foul sewer Sewage network'.
-The developer has ignored Thames Water's concerns and no changes are evident in their plans to mitigate the problem.
+Comments apply to both Application 20/0882/OUT and Application 20/0898/OUT Water/ Thames Water has stated that 'insufficient capacity exists within the foul sewer Sewage network'. - The developer has ignored Thames Water's concerns and no changes are evident in their plans to mitigate the problem.
 The residents of Chorleywood are already suffering from issues with the current sewers and Thames Water have received numerous complaints.
 The Chorleywood Parish Council has a detailed correspondence file on this matter and this situation already exists before any large development in this area has been approved.
 Affinity Water has stated that 'the Proposed Development could have a potentially major adverse and significant effect upon both the supply network and associated groundwater abstraction.
 The developer has ignored Affinity Water's concerns and no changes are evident in their plans to mitigate the problems.

-Application 20/0882/OUT 800 Dwellings Historic Environment The Parish Council maintain the proposal will result in detrimental harm to the Chorleywood Common and its associated Conservation Area.
+Application 20/0882/OUT 300 Dwellings Historic Environment The Parish Council maintain the proposal will result in detrimental harm to the Chorleywood Common Conservation Area.
 It fails to conserve the heritage assets in a manner appropriate to their significance.
-The applicant themselves recognise in their response to the council's previous comments that this development proposal would be clearly visible from the Common.
 Landscape and Visual Effects The development would result in harm to the rural setting of Chorleywood.
 It would introduce an uncharacteristically large and dense development within the AONB.
 The proposal would be harmful because it would introduce a dense urban form of development that would be discordant with the characteristics of the AONB.
 It would create an uncharacteristic urban sprawl in this location.
-It would be visible from various vantage points on Chorleywood Common and the associated Conservation Area as well as the surrounding area.
+It would be visible from various points in the Chorleywood Common Conservation Area as well as the surrounding area.
 It would result in the loss of open views from the footpaths adjoining the site.
 The light spillage, pollution and associated domestic paraphernalia would result in harm to the current tranquil landscape setting of the Chiltern AONB.